singularityhub/singularity-python/README.md

       Please specify a singularity image with --image.

+#### Export Docker to Singularity

+This tool currently has command line and (functions) to convert a Docker image to Singularity.
+Currently, we don't add any sort of runscript from the CMD, as this needs to be better developed.
+To use on the command line:

+     shub --docker ubuntu:latest

+will export the image `ubuntu:latest-2016-04-06.img` into your current working directory.
+If you want to export to a different folder:

+      shub --docker ubuntu:latest --outfolder /home/vanessa/Desktop

 #### Package your container

 A package is a zipped up file that contains the image, the singularity runscript as `runscript`, a [boutique schema descriptor](https://github.com/boutiques/schema) with acceptable input arguments, a `VERSION` file, and a list of files `files.txt` and folders `folders.txt` in the container.